Hough Windmill

-Hough windmill, Swannington, Leicestershire is a tower windmill built in the late 18th century on the boundary between Swannington, Leicestershire and Thringstone.
-The mill served a coal mining community, the structure is surrounded by the remains of ancient shallow coal mines and local maps show many footpaths, -tracks made by the miners who walked between them.
+Hough Windmill is a tower windmill in Swannington, Leicestershire, England built in the late 18th century on the boundary with the village of Thringstone.
+The mill served a coal mining community.
+The structure is surrounded by the remains of ancient shallow coal mines and local maps show many footpaths and tracks made by the miners who walked between them.
 The mill and surrounding area is owned by the Swannington Heritage Trust.

 Previous Mills

 At least five mills were built on high ground to the north of Swannington and were operated by three local milling families, the Griffins, Chesters and the Kerbys.
-The earliest structures were post mills -a more primitive, less stable but far cheaper design where the entire mill body must be rotated to face the wind.
+The earliest structures were post mills — a more primitive, less stable but far cheaper design where the entire mill body must be rotated to face the wind.
 Over the years all succumbed to fire, storm or decay, the last killing its owner when it collapsed in the early 1800s.
 Dismantled and reassembled nearby, the mill operated until 1895 when the components were sold.